Skip to content

 Koharu exposes a built-in MCP server over local Streamable HTTP.
-This page shows how to connect MCP clients to it, with detailed setup for Antigravity, Claude Desktop, and Claude Code.
+This page shows how to connect MCP clients to it, with concrete setup for Antigravity, Claude Desktop, and Claude Code.

 Koharu's MCP server is the same local runtime used by the desktop app and headless Web UI.
-In practice, the MCP tools cover:
+The current tool surface is intentionally small and centred on the project lifecycle, the history layer, and pipeline jobs:

 Use a fixed port so your MCP client always has the same URL.